-Yes, it’s high in protein, iron, and fiber.
-It’s also low in fat, has no cholesterol, and can be used as egg substitutes that are free of gluten and soy.
+Yes, it's high in protein, iron, and fiber.
+It's also low in fat, has no cholesterol, and can be used as an egg substitute that is free of gluten and soy.

-You also have to make sure that whatever you make with this flour is cooked through all the way!
+You also have to ensure that whatever you make with this flour is cooked all the way!
 If there is a little undercooked section in the middle, it will taste terrible and ruin your dish.

 No, hydrated cooked chickpeas are different than chickpea flour and can not be interchanged in these recipes.
 You need to use dried chickpea flour and then rehydrate it into a batter.